JadeBott/Cadburys-Bypass/README.md

 ### FAQ

-Q: Why can't I view the source code?
-A: You cannot view the source code because we could much rather keep this away from the eye of any competitors

 Q: I keep getting an error, what do I do?
 A: We would recommend you to refresh the extension, which can be done on the `chrome://extensions/` page, if the issue persists, open a ticket in the [Discord](https://discord.gg/jadebot)